Droog71/wrath-darkplaces/README.md

 Pull requests to this repository are **not** accepted.

 ## Building
-Currently the only version of the executable on Steam is the WGL x64 build.
+Currently the only version of the executable on Steam/GOG is the WGL x64 build.
 SDL/SDL2 builds work on both Windows and Linux, but have some mouse-related issues in the UI.
 The Linux GLX build has slight sound issues with the ALSA backend.

 This has not been built or tested on MacOS X yet, but it might work.